Changing Marketing One Pokémon At A Time

 The sleep industry will be a US$76 billion market globally by the end of 2019.
 Figures show that as many as 35% of adults don’t get the recommended seven hours of sleep per night in the United States.
 While Europeans seem to get closer to the recommended number of hours of sleep, most would agree that there’s always room for improvement .

-A recent study completed by the University of Michigan and reported in Time found reported the average sleep for 20 countries worldwide.
+A recent study completed by the University of Michigan and reported in Time found that the average sleep for 20 countries worldwide.
 For the most part, European women get eight hours or less with European men sleeping just slightly less than European women.

 It might surprise you that Niantic is turning its attention to sleep.
 During a press conference held on 28 May 2019, the president and CEO of The Pokémon Company, Mr. Tsunekazu Ishihara, explained, “Exploring the real world was one of the themes of Pokémon Go, and through that game Pokémon trainers all around the world began to spend more time walking outdoors.
 After walking, we decided to focus on the act of sleeping.
 Everyone spends a large part of their lives sleeping, and turning that into entertainment is our next challenge at Pokémon.”